-There are as many reasons a toddler might choose to get stubborn about his clothes as there are toddlers, but there are a few common themes that come up on a fairly regular basis, and by sheer coincidence, they all start with the letter C.
+There are as many reasons a toddler might choose to get stubborn about her clothes as there are toddlers, but there are a few common themes that come up on a fairly regular basis, and by sheer coincidence, they all start with the letter C.

 - Comfort: Toddlers who face big or scary changes in their lives – and for a toddler, something as big as switching caretakers or as small as switching beds can count as a scary change – don’t have a lot of chances to change their environment in ways they can take comfort in.
 When they’re looking for ways to process new, frightening emotions, they may latch onto individual pieces of clothing.
 On the other hand, they may take comfort in the control they get over their wardrobe by being incredibly picky about what they wear.

 - Coziness: Alternatively, rather than looking for emotional comfort from wearing a specific piece of clothing, your toddler could have a physical objection to certain pieces or types of clothes.
 Some children are more sensitive than others to the itch of a scratchy tag on the back of their neck, or the seams of socks pressing in against their feet.
 Toddlers may not know how to express this discomfort, they just know they don’t like what they’re feeling.
 With a little trial and error, you’ll probably be able to figure out what the problem is and fix it.